Ship Car To New Zealand

 Duty-Free

 New Zealand is one of the few countries that do not impose tariff duties on vehicles that are used for personal use.
 Motorhomes, however, are the exception and are subject to 10% customs duty.
-For vehicles worth more than $1000, there is a small import entry transaction fee (IETF) of $29.26, as well as a biosecurity system entry levy of $17.63 (payable to the Ministry for Primary Industries).
+For cars worth more than $1000, there is a small import entry transaction fee (IETF) of $29.26 and a biosecurity system entry levy of $17.63 (payable to the Ministry for Primary Industries).
 Aotearoa does, however, charge a “Goods and Services Tax” (GST) that is calculated based on the vehicle’s value as determined by the CIF (Cost + Insurance + Freight), less any deductions for depreciation.
 This tax is currently at a flat percentage rate of 15%.

 If you are permanently moving into New Zealand and can supply proof of residence on the date of importation, the GST will be waived (this will also waive customs duty in the case of a motorhome).